Antique Tub

 Dean's Stained Glass

 Mona contacted me about building a Victorian style bathroom window for her home in Hudson, New Hampshire.
 She and her husband were completely remodeling an upstairs bath and wanted a window that would sparkle in the sun and let in maximum light.
-With 62 clear beveled pieces and 25 jewels, this window should be spectacular in the sun.
-The beveled double border should create rainbows everywhere and the jewels should glow.
-The clear waterglass background should shimmer like water in the sunlight.

 The unfinished 2nd floor window opening